johnpapa/angular-ngrx-data/docs/faq.md

 It is notable for:

-* Holding all _shared state_ as objects in a central _store_.
+* Holding all _shared state_ as objects in a single, central _store_.

 * All objects in the store are [_immutable_](https://en.wikipedia.org/wiki/Immutable_object).
 You never directly set any property of any object held in a redux store.

-* You update the store by _dispatching events_ to the store.
+* You update the store by _dispatching actions_ to the store.

-* An _event_ is like a message.
+* An _action_ is like a message.
 It always has a _type_.
 It often has a _payload_ which is the data for that message.

+* Action instances are immutable

+* Action instances are serializable (because the redux dev tools demand it and we should be able to persist them to local browser storage between user sessions);

+* All store values are immutable and serializable.

-* _Events_ sent to the store are processed by _reducers_.
+* _actions_ sent to the store are processed by _reducers_.
 A reducer may update the store by replacing old objects in the store with new objects that have the updated state.

+* All _reducers_ are “pure” functions.
+They have no side-effects.

-* The store raises an event when updated by a reducer.
+* The store publishes an _event_ when updated by a reducer.

-* You application listens for store events.
-When you hear a message that matter, you pull the corresponding object(s) from the store.
+* You application listens for store _events_; when it hears an event of interest, the app pulls the corresponding object(s) from the store.

+_Ngrx_ is similar in almost all important respects.
+It differs most significantly in replacing _events_ with _observables_.

 _Ngrx_ relies on
 [RxJS Observables](#rxjs) to listen for store events, select those that matter, and push the selected object(s) to your application.